ramakarl/stateviewer/README.md

 The StateViewer consists of two parts:

 1) d3dretrace/glretrace - State tracing, now part of apitrace. (https://github.com/apitrace/apitrace)
 2) StateViewer - This visualizer for viewing state trace data.

+<b>For graphical examples and an overview of the technique, see the included PowerPoint:
+   stateview_slides.ppt</b>

 OVERVIEW
 ====================